 2. A licensee may supervise no more than two assistants at any one time;

-3. A licensee shall inform the Committee of the name of any assistant he/she employs, and shall forward proof to the Committee that the assistant has received training in accordance with 243 CMR 5.09(5);
+3. A licensee shall inform the Committee within 30 days of employment of the name of any assistant he or she employs, and shall forward proof to the Committee that the assistant has received training in accordance with 243 CMR 5.09(5);

 4. An assistant shall be at least 18 years of age;

-5.09: continued

 5. An assistant whose native language is other than English may be required to demonstrate proficiency in English through an examination chosen by the Committee;